2024 Update

 Having litigated hundreds of EEO complaints for federal employees, I can answer a common question, how long does it take?
-Deadlines and regulatory time limits are one thing, but what about the real world reality?
-This article will shed light on the process from beginning to end.
+Deadlines and regulatory time limits are one thing, but what about the real-world reality?
+This article will shed light on the process from beginning to end for federal sector employment discrimination cases.
+Click here for an overview of the process.

 The Informal Complaint - "Let's Work This Out"